Many people contact me and ask for investment advice in Asia.

 2. Vietnam’s Rapidly Growing Economy

-Currently: Areas like Thu Thiem in Ho Chi Minh City are predicted to become new hubs, and skyscrapers will pop up like mushrooms within a near future
+Currently: Areas like Thu Thiem in Ho Chi Minh City are predicted to become new hubs, and skyscrapers will pop up like mushrooms within the near future

 Vietnam’s economy, and especially Ho Chi Minh City’s, is one of the fastest-growing in the world, averaging at 6% – 7%.